egdavid/LaraNext/README.md

 - Redis
 - Postgres

+Please note that it's entirely possible to replace Laravel with Lumen if you wish to benefit from a lighter backend.

 ### Nextjs 9

 The frontend is built on top of a simple `npx create-next-app` application with an `ESLint + Prettier + Airbnb Style` configuration.